willdahlgreen/nicar2022_qgis2/README.md

 So say we want to select power plants located in a few select Georgia counties.

-The difference of selecting by location to the filtering we did earlier is that we are selecting data in **one dataset**, the power plant data, based on the geographic location which comes from **another dataset**, the counties shapefile.
+The difference of selecting by location to the filtering we did earlier is that we are selecting data in **one dataset**, the power plant data, based on the geographic location which comes from **another dataset**, the county shapefile.

-So in order to select just the power plants in Fulton county, we have to first select this counties in our `georgia_county_population_shapefile.shp` layer.
+So in order to select just the power plants in the Fulton, Gwinnett and Cobb counties we have to first select them in our `georgia_county_population_shapefile.shp` layer.

 Now there are a number of different ways to select features from a layer in QGIS.
 You can select them manually, or by drawing a shape around them from the select features tool in the QGIS toolbar if you want to select them by eye for example.